Anti-Money Laundering for Law Firms

-They implement the 4th Directive, setting out requirements of the regulated sector in anti money laundering, providing a scope for CDD, and they replaced the Money Laundering Regulations 2007.
+They implement the 4th Directive, setting out requirements of the regulated sector in anti-money laundering, providing a scope for CDD.
+They also replaced the Money Laundering Regulations 2007.

 The Regulations apply to independent legal professionals as described in Regulation 8.
 This is defined as “a firm or sole practitioner who by way of business provides legal or notarial services to other persons” but doesn’t include those working in-house or under the employ of a public authority.